QwenLM/Qwen2.5/docs/source/deployment/tgi.rst

 2. Data agnostic quantization.

 EETQ on the other side is not data dependent and can be used with any model.
-It can be used with the `--quantize eetq` flag.
-Note that we're passing in the original model with `--quantize eetq` flag.
+Note that we're passing in the original model (instead of a quantized model) with `--quantize eetq` flag.

 .. code:: bash